-ECCLA’s Back to Work: Early Childhood Education Scholarship is a unique program that supports early childhood professionals who experienced an economic loss due to the COVID-19 pandemic and want to earn undergraduate-level degrees and certificates.
+ECCLA’s Early Childhood Coach Credential Scholarship is a unique program that supports early childhood professionals who want to obtain and maintain Early Childhood Coach Credentials.

 The Early Childhood Council Leadership Alliance (ECCLA) is an equal opportunity scholarship provider.
 We do not discriminate on the basis of race, color, religion, creed, gender, age, national origin, ancestry, disability, marital status, military status, sexual orientation or gender identity or expression in any of its activities or operations.
 Advancing Students for a Stronger Economy Tomorrow (ASSET) and Deferred Action for Childhood Arrivals (DACA) students are welcome to apply!